 "Many things are so beautiful that they don’t seem real.

-My idea of the world—nature—things that grow ... "
+the world—nature—things that grow ... "

 ~ Georgia O'Keeffe,